Exploring the limits of Concurrency in ML Training on Google TPUs: Performance Analysis

-\Fig{fig:e2etime} compares MLPerf benchmark end-to-end time using the TPU-v3 multipods and NVIDIA Volta V100 and Ampere A100 GPU systems.
-Note, at 2048 chips the TPU results are better than the NVIDIA results.
-To compare the scalability of TPU and GPU systems, \Fig{fig:e2espeedup} shows the topline end-to-end time speedups in MLPerf benchmarks over 16 accelerator chips of their own types (TPU-v3 chips or GPUs).
-The techniques presented in this paper enable TPUs achieve lower end-to-end times and higher speedups.
+\Fig{fig:e2etime} compares MLPerf benchmark end-to-end time using the TPU-v3 Multipod and NVIDIA Volta V100 and Ampere A100 GPU systems, reported by Google and NVIDIA to MLPerf-v0.7, respectively.
+The TPU results are in the ``Research/Development/Internal'' (RDI) category, while the GPU results are in the ``Available On-prem'' category.
+To compare the scalability of TPU and GPU systems,~\Fig{fig:e2espeedup} shows the topline end-to-end time speedups in MLPerf-v0.7 benchmarks over 16 accelerator chips of their own types (TPU-v3 chips or GPUs).
+The techniques presented in this paper enable TPUs to achieve lower end-to-end times and higher speedups.